NemoZho/To-Make-The-House-Thrive/README.md

 # To-Make-The-House-Thrive
-THe game where you can beat the shit out of women legally.
+The game where you can beat the shit out of women legally.